 #1 – Useful, relatable, short weekly reports sent to the inbox of all employees that informs industry metrics and the potential impact on the company’s future business prospects.
 Employees on the front lines – and the managers that oversee them – should be too busy developing, servicing and managing clients and products to do their own research on these trends.
 At the executive level you are already doing this.
 Distil it into bite sized paragraphs and send it out weekly.
 Say Friday.
 Give your people the weekend to read it and think about it.
 Keep is short and to the point.
 That way they’ll read it right away every time.

 #2 – Post the KPIs for the company (internally).
 Notify the entire staff on any amendments or changes.
 Empower frontline managers to make decisions for their team to meet these KPIs.
 (You might audible Measure What Matters by John Doerr)

 #3 – When a concern for the company’s strategy or future arises, communicate it.
 But we would suggest this is done verbally to managers then to staff / team members by managers.
 Not in writing.
 Why?
 Emails and posts have a habit of finding their way to people you don’t want to worry.
 Like customers, media, and stakeholders.
 Worries and concerns are not crises.
 They are not even alarms.
 They fall into the category of “Things to look out for.”

 We would remind you

 Your front line people and the talented professionals you promoted to manage them are your best source for identifying oncoming problems.
 They see it first from the behaviors of the clients and customers they deal with every day.
-As an executive or manager, your job is to empower your front line people so they can perform and by extension, your company can perform.
+They are the best people to know how to deal with crisis in the workplace.
+As an executive or manager, your job is to empower your front line people so they can perform, see, and communicate, and by extension, your company can perform.